euu2021/docs/scripting/Scripting.md

 node.text = "Hello World!"
 ```

+> **Warning**
+>now, restart FP

 * Execute the script by selecting *Tools-&gt;Scripts-&gt;Hello World-&gt;Execute on one selected node*.
 (Never mind the difference between the *Execute ...* variants; we'll come to that [later](#Execution_modes).)
+> **Warning**
+>I think the execute... part doesn't exist anymore?
 * The text of the selected node will be changed to "Hello World!".
 * To restore the original, press Ctrl-Z.
 * If you like try the other "Execute..." menu items.
 Test the influence of selecting multiple nodes.
 Always press Ctrl-Z to revert the changes.
+> **Warning**
+>same as last note

 ## Hello Controller

 Every script is given the variables

+> **Warning**
+> I don't understand.
+The term "variable" is too abstract for me in this context.
+Later, 'c' and 'node' are defined as objects, so I'm confused.
+The terminology Object>Attribute>Method is easier for me to grasp.
+>
+> Also, does that mean that every script needs to have one of those two variables?
+I know scripts that don't use neither of those variables, like 'parent.icons.clear()', so I'm confused.

 <table border="1" style="background-color:#E0E0E0;">
 <tr>